dusk-network/jubjub-schnorr/README.md

 The signature scheme is implemented within the [Phoenix](https://github.com/dusk-network/phoenix-core/blob/master/docs/protocol-description.pdf) transaction model and is based on the Schnorr Sigma protocol, compiled alongside the Fiat–Shamir transformation, to serve as a non-interactive signature scheme.
 Specifically, the Phoenix protocol employs a variant that utilizes double Schnorr signatures, verifiable with double public keys, enabling the delegation of computational processes within the protocol's later stages.

+The repository also includes an implementation of the `SpeedyMuSig` Schnorr-based multisignature scheme described [here](https://eprint.iacr.org/2021/1375.pdf) (pag.
+19).
+It allows several signers to create a signature that proves a message to be signed by them all, given their public keys.
+The signature can be verified using the same function used for the standard Schnorr signature, using the sum of all the signers' public keys.

 ## Library Structure
 The library is partitioned into the following components: